tinaellis/tinaellis.github.io/python.md

 ## Python Study Notes
-This libary contains my study notes from various python programming courses I have taken and from the textbook, Starting out with Python, 4th Edition by Tony Gaddis.
+This libary contains my study notes from various python programming courses I have taken.

 ### Python Programs
-The following link to Trinket.io website.
+I've uploaded the following programs to Trinket.io where you can interact with them directly.
+If you're new to this platform, you initiate the program by pushing the "play" button.

 <a href="https://trinket.io/python/4bf9efdc84?showInstructions=true" target="_blank">Rosie the Robot</a>